deividAlfa/Alfa-166-CD-Changer-Unilink-Emulator/readme.md

     01 MASTER REQUEST - ANYONE?
 18 10 01 02 2B 00
     8C DEVICE INFO                   10 30 8C 11 DD 14 A8 17 60 10 00

-The debugging data is sent using the serial port, and also through the SWO pin.<br>
-You can read the SWO data at any time by connecting a ST-Link to the STM32, then open Printf SWO viever in ST-Link utility.<br>
-Set Core clock to 96MHz (96000000).<br>

 <a id="connections"></a>
 ## Connections